-Concentration of credit risk is the risk of loss attributed to the magnitude of a System's investments in a single issuer.
-There is no single issuer exposure within the System's portfolio that comprises 5% of the overall portfolio.
+Concentration of credit risk is the risk of loss attributed to the magnitude of investments in a single issuer.
+There is no single issuer exposure within the System's pooled investment trust that comprises 5% of the overall portfolio.

 (e).
 Custodial Credit Risk